DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/get-school-experience.md

   Get school experience to explore what life is like in the classroom before you start your initial teacher training (ITT).
 Discover if teaching is for you.
 related_content:
-    Who do you want to teach? : "/train-to-be-a-teacher/who-do-you-want-to-teach" Get Into Teachings : "/events/about-get-into-teaching-events"
-    School experience helped me change careers : "/blog/school-experience-helped-me-decide-to-switch"
+    Who do you want to teach? : "/train-to-be-a-teacher/who-do-you-want-to-teach" What is a Get Into Teaching event? : "/events/about-get-into-teaching-events" School experience helped me change careers : "/blog/school-experience-helped-me-decide-to-switch"
 calls_to_action:
     get-school-experience: